 1. The personal computer revolution started in 1975 with the Altair

 The Altair 8080, created by Ed Roberts and released in 1975, is often considered the first personal computer.
-It was sold in kit, it was not very user friendly and it did not have a screen or keyboard.
+It was sold in a kit, it was not very user-friendly, and it did not have a screen or keyboard.
 You needed to enter commands with switches and understand the output checking blinking lights.
-However, it’s thanks to Ed Roberts if Microsoft exists: Bill Gates and Paul Allen started their career writing a BASIC language interpreter for the Altair 8080.
+However, it’s thanks to Ed Roberts that Microsoft exists: Bill Gates and Paul Allen started their career writing a BASIC language interpreter for the Altair 8080.

 2. Chuck Peddle and the 6502 chip determined the history of personal computers

 The same year the Altair was released, in 1975, an engineer called Chuck Peddle, with his team at MOS Technology, created a microprocessor called 6502.
 It was cheaper and more powerful than the ones existing at the time.
 It was not meant to be a CPU, but it ended up shaping the history of personal computers.
-MOS did not just produce the 6502, they also created other components and assembled a kit for hobbyists called KIM-1.
-With this kit you could create a fully working computer, with keyboard, led display and tape interface.
+MOS did not just produce the 6502; they also created other components and assembled a kit for hobbyists called KIM-1.
+With this kit, you could create a fully working computer with a keyboard, led display, and tape interface.
 You could say it was the Raspberry PI or the Arduino of the ’70s.
-Peddle wrote a very detailed documentation to help hobbyists.
+Peddle wrote very detailed documentation to help hobbyists.
 It was definitely easier to use compared to the Altair.

 MOS Technology sold around 7000 KIM-1 computers in total.